Ajatt-Tools/mpvacious/README.md

 In [Celluloid](https://www.archlinux.org/packages/community/x86_64/celluloid/)
 user scripts are installed in `/.config/celluloid/scripts/`.
-When following the instructions above, replace `.config/mpv` with `.config/celluloid` and optionally `subs2srs` with the name of the folder mpvacious is cloned into.
+When following the instructions above, replace `.config/mpv` with `.config/celluloid` and optionally `mpvacious` with the name of the folder mpvacious is cloned into.

 </details>